solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     ![Cosmos DB Data Explorer is open.
 Claims Document values are shown as a document in Claims collection in the Contoso database.](media/cosmosdb-data-explorer-claims-document.png "Claims Document in Cosmos DB")

-15. To have some more data in the Cosmos DB Claims collection, go back and upload all the PDF files available in the `C:\MCW\MCW-main\Hands-on lab\lab-files\claims-forms` folder.
+15. Repeat steps 10 to 14 to upload the remaining PDF files in the `C:\MCW\MCW-main\Hands-on lab\lab-files\claims-forms` folder.
+You can upload multiple files at one time.

     ![All PDF files are selected.
 Open button is highlighted.](media/storage-upload-claims-forms.png "File Upload")